fortunejs/fortune/doc/PLUGINS.md

 ### Networking

-Network helpers may map external input to the dispatcher and map the response to an external output.
+Network helpers may map external input to a request and map the response to an external output.
 Using Fortune with a network protocol is optional.

 | Implementation   | Author         | Description                             |
 |:-----------------|:---------------|:----------------------------------------|